Background of Study

 Theorisation or Conclusions

 The research will conclude with a direct answer to the research question.
 This will explain the nature of stereotyping inherent in children’s adverts in the UK in general and how this impacts children in Cambridge.
 In doing this, the main observations in the three stages of the research will be documented.
 This will include an explanation of the main and most popular recurrent elements of gender stereotyping that children an exposed to in the city.
 This will be followed by the way these gender stereotypes are generally depicted and transferred to children.
 Finally, there will be a presentation of the main submissions of the expert child psychologists on how these gender stereotypes affect children in their growth and development.
-This will lead to the formation of a theory or conclusion that explains the main elements of the study.
+This will lead to the formation of a theory or conclusion by essays writers that explains the main elements of the study.